Email FacebookTwitterMenu burgerClose thin

 Share

-1. Decide which type of trust you want.
-If you’re unmarried, you’ll probably want to go with a single trust.
+1. Decide which type of trust you want: If you’re unmarried, you’ll probably want to go with a single trust.
 If you’re married, a joint trust might be best for you.
-You and your spouse can use a joint trusts to store property that you and your spouse own independently, as well as jointly held property like homes and cars.
+You and your spouse can use a joint trust to store your assets.
+This applies to property owned independently, as well as jointly held property like homes and cars.

-2. Take stock of your property.
-You can store most of what you own, including stocks, bonds, jewelry and other family heirlooms, inside the trust.
+2. Take stock of your property: You can store most of what you own inside the trust.
+This includes stocks, bonds, or physical assets like jewelry.
 Now is also the time to gather corresponding documents for this property, like certificates of stock ownership or car titles.

-3. Pick a trustee.
-You can name yourself as trustee or someone else.
+3. Choose a trustee: You can name yourself as the trustee or someone else.
 However, if you name yourself, you’ll also need to choose a successor trustee to take over when you die.
-This person will be responsible for managing your trust and doling out its property to the beneficiaries you chose.
+This person will be responsible for managing your trust and doling out its property to the beneficiaries you choose.
 Now is also a good time to select those beneficiaries.

-4. Create a trust document, either by yourself using a computer program or with the help of a lawyer.
+4. Create a trust document: You can create your own trust.
+Do it yourself using a computer program or with the help of a lawyer.

-5. Sign the trust in front of a notary public.
+5. Sign, or execute, the trust: Your signing must take place in front of a notary public.

 What Is a Living Trust?

-A living trust is a legal framework into which property and assets can be transferred.
-It is established by a document and has a trustee who is in charge of managing it and distributing the property placed in it to beneficiaries.
+A living trust creates a legal framework for the transfer of property and assets.
+A trustee manages and distributes the property placed in the trust to designated beneficiaries.
 The trust creator, also known as the grantor or settlor, can serve as trustee or that person can pick someone else, likely a child or trusted relative.

-Two basic type of living trusts exist: irrevocable living trusts and revocable living trusts.
+Two basic types of living trusts exist: irrevocable living trusts and revocable living trusts.
 Irrevocable living trusts are permanent.
 The grantor can’t modify the trust or remove assets from it without permission from everyone named in the trust.
 The trust fully takes ownership of the property placed in it.
-Taxes are paid on the trust property via the trust.
+It also pays any taxes associated with the property.

 Revocable living trusts are easier to modify after the fact.
 The grantor can alter the trust as needed and remove property when he or she wants.
 Additionally, the grantor maintains ownership of the property in the trust and pays any relevant taxes on it as normal.